This post may contain affiliate links. Please read my disclosure.

 In skillet you cooked the steak, add remaining oil and cook the pepper and onion over medium-high heat for 3 minutes.
 Once ready, shape the dough to your desired size and spread a light layer of the sauce over it.

 Evenly spread the steak, pepper and onion throughout the pizza before topping with the cheese.
-Broil on a pizza stone for 4-5 minutes, or until bubbly on top.
+Bake at 500° for about 15 minutes.

 Cheesesteak Origin